cappymayor/prometheus-setup/README.md

 ```
 kubectl port-forward service/prometheus-server 8000:80
 ```
-- After running it, you should see something like this `Forwarding from 127.0.0.1:8000` on your terminal, copy it and paste in your browser and you shuld have a Prometheus UI.
+- After running it, you should see something like this `Forwarding from 127.0.0.1:8000` on your terminal, copy it and paste in your browser and you shuld have a `Prometheus UI`.

 ###
 Prometheus Helm Chart Reference: https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus